Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Definitions

 We first show that $\Phi$ is fully-faithful.
 Let us take another triple $E'=(\vV', F', s')$, and take a morphism $\gamma \colon \Phi(E) \to \Phi(E')$ in $\aA_X$.
 By the Serre duality, we have the vanishing $\Hom(F[-1], \vV')=\Ext^3(\vV', F)^{\vee}=0$, hence we have the unique morphisms $(\alpha, \beta)$ which make the following diagram commutative

 By taking cones, we obtain the diagram (\ref{morphism:B}).
-Conversely given a diagram (\ref{morphism:B}), there is a moprhism $\gamma$ which makes the diagram (\ref{diagram:FV}) commutative.
+Conversely given a diagram (\ref{morphism:B}), there is a morphism $\gamma$ which makes the diagram (\ref{diagram:FV}) commutative.
 Because of $\Hom(\vV, F'[-1])=0$, such $\gamma$ is uniquely determined.
 Therefore the functor $\Phi$ is fully-faithful.

 It remains to show that the functor $\Phi$ is essentially surjective.
 For an object $M \in \aA_X$, by the definition of $\aA_X$, there is a filtration

 such that each $N_i=M_i/M_{i-1}$ is isomorphic to $\oO_X$ or an object in $\Coh_{\leqslant1}(X)[-1]$.
 We show that, by the induction on $j$, each $M_j$ is isomorphic to an object of the form $\Phi(E_j)$ for an object $E_j=(\vV_j \to F_j)$ in $\bB_X$.
 The case of $j=0$ is obvious.
 Suppose that $M_{j-1}$ is isomorphic to $\Phi(E_{j-1})$.
 If $N_j=\oO_X$, then by taking the cones of the commutative diagram